ofevie/Getting-and-Cleaning-Data-Course-Project/README.md

 #### Disgression about tidy data

 As it is mentioned in the thread of this subject ['Tidy data and the assignment'](https://class.coursera.org/getdata-009/forum/thread?thread_id=192), the form of the tidy data will depend greatly on the use we want of the data.
 My approach was from the angle of physics (my subject area) and mostly with the idea of easier subsetting, as I don't know the application of the data.
-As a physisist, I personally would like to separate time domain observations from frequency domain ones (they are related, but have very different applications), as well as vectorial components (x-, y-, z- directions) from the magnitude of the vector (a scalar).
+As a physicist, I personally would like to separate time domain observations from frequency domain ones (they are related, but have very different applications), as well as vectorial components (x-, y-, z- directions) from the magnitude of the vector (a scalar).
 And of course the mean and standard deviation are totally different quantities.
 I could have continued the separation: accelerometer vs. gyroscope, non-jerk vs. jerk signals.
-As only 5 columns/variables remain, my thought was that if I wanted to subset those columns only, I would just type the names of the variables.
+As only 5 observation variables remain, my thought was that if I wanted to subset those columns only, I would just type the names of the variables.

 #### NA values